Welcome to September! August was

 answer just seems like that isn’t taken into account.
 Plus, it’s easy to

-dictate what should and shouldn’t happen in America (or
+dictate what should and shouldn’t happen in Ferguson (or

 anywhere else for that matter) when you’re not dealing with what the people who

 are there are experiencing.
-I can’t, as a Black man in Ferguson , tell
+I can’t, as a Black man in Tennessee, tell

 violence isn’t the answer, because I don’t encounter what the people there do